Affiliate links on Android Authority may earn us a commission. Learn more.

 It's about time we had a good content aggregator for streaming services.

-Overall, we really enjoyed the new Google TV interface.
+Overall, we really enjoy the new Google TV interface.
 You can find pretty much any show, movie, or YouTube video super simply using Google Assistant for voice search, and being able to control your smart home with the Google Assistant is just icing on the cake.
 I’ve had plenty of nights in where I’m watching a movie with my roommates, and when someone has a question we can quickly ask the Google Assistant.
 It’s a full Assistant experience built into your media center.

 Google itself must also be pleased with the interface because Android TV also got a Google TV-inspired makeover.
 This brought the Discover feed to all compatible Android TV devices, however, there are still some Chromecast with Google TV exclusive features, such as the ability to add content to a watchlist.
 If you want the best media streaming experience from Google, you need the Chromecast with Google TV.